 USDA Zones: 9-11

-Other Names: Foreign peach, Carambola, Five corners, Star fruit, Kamrakh, Karambal, Caturappuli, Yang Tao, and Kamranga
+Other Names: Foreign peach, Carambola, Five corners, Kamrakh, Karambal, Caturappuli, Yang Tao, and Kamranga

 Where does Starfruit Grow?

-Choose a location that is sunny.
-Starfruit plants can be planted directly on the ground if you have space and you’re living in the subtropical and tropical region (particularly in USDA Zones 9, 10, or 11) or in a pot below these zones, in colder regions.
+Note: Starfruit plants can be planted directly on the ground if you have space and live in the subtropical and tropical regions (particularly in USDA Zones 9, 10, or 11) or in a pot below these zones.